 Saskatoon Land is demonstrating its commitment to environmental leadership though the implementation of the Net Zero Energy Demonstration Project.
-The project will provide education and training to local builders on how to construct Net Zero and Net Zero Ready homes.
+The project provided education and training to local builders on how to construct Net Zero and Net Zero Ready homes.

-As part of the 2021 Parade of Homes, local builders will be showcasing Net Zero and/or Net Zero ready homes in Aspen Ridge.
-The Parade of Homes event is scheduled to take place August 24 through September 19, 2021.
+The Net Zero Demonstration Project is nearly concluded with only the 2022 Parade of Homes portion remaining where local builders will be showcasing Net Zero and/or Net Zero ready homes in Aspen Ridge and Evergreen.
+The Parade of Homes event is scheduled to take place September through October, 2022.

 2021 Net Zero Show Homes

 Ehrenburg: 132 Thakur St. (Lot 29, Block 722) Aspen Ridge

 Pacesetter: 104 Forsey Ave.
 (Lot 11, Block 720) Aspen Ridge

 Net Zero Energy housing is defined by Natural Resources Canada as producing at least as much energy as it consumes on an annual basis.
 Net Zero Ready homes are designed and built to the same high energy efficiency standards as Net Zero Energy homes.
 The only difference is that Net Zero Ready homes are designed and wired so that solar panels can be easily installed in the future to become a Net Zero Energy homes when the homeowner is able to add the solar panel system.

 Residential building contractors are continuing to adopt new building technologies in order to keep pace with federal building standards as Canada moves towards a zero-carbon economy.
 The federal government is working with the provinces and territories to develop a building code that when adopted could require all new buildings to be built to be net zero energy ready by 2030.